After a long day of hiking there is nothing better than setting in for the night in a comfortable, warm sleeping bag.

 The durable shell is made from Outdoor Vitals “Rip-stop” Polyester that repels moisture and retains its shape.

 Once you get in the bag at night you feel like you are in your own world of warmth, the 0 degree rating is spot on and with a sleeping pad is comfortable at even lower temperatures.
+In my opinion this is one of the best sleeping bags for cold weather.

 The zippers are a snag free high quality design that will give you years of trouble free use.
 One thing to keep in mind with this bag, is being made of down, its important to not store it compressed, use the hooks to hang it and air it out.